andyatkinson/catch-of-the-day/README.md

 React example application from "React for Beginners" series

+## Running the app

+`npm install`

+`gulp` - start up the gulp server to automatically reload JS and CSS

 ## Tips

  * Check react dev tool for variables like `$r` to be able to log out a component.
 Can inspect the component properties.